 Don’t use the toilet as a bin for your cotton pads or face wipes as this is an unnecessary reason to flush when you can use the bin.
 Often you’ll end up clogging your toilet with items you flush and this too leads to extra expense and stress.
 Not only will flushing less this save you money on your water bills, but you’ll be doing your bit for the planet too.

-If you fancy taking your water saving practice a step further, try placing a brick in your cistern.
+If you fancy taking your water-saving practice a step further, try placing a brick in your cistern.
 Yes, a brick.
 The added brick will reduce the volume of water that will be refilled in the tank.
 This then reduces the amount of water used in each flush and voila, you’ve saved more water.

 #3 Use Energy Efficient Dishwashers

 This may well come as a welcome surprise but it is true – dishwashers save you water.
-Energy efficient dishwashers generally use less water than you would use if you washed your dishes under the hot tap.
+Energy-efficient dishwashers generally use less water than you would use if you washed your dishes under the hot tap.

 To make sure you’re getting the most of each cycle, ensure your dishwasher is full each time.
 You can also save energy by using the ‘eco’ cycle which is usually an option on most dishwashers.
 This takes a little longer but uses less energy and water.

-Of course, we recommend you do some research into your own dishwasher before taking this as vertatum.
+Of course, we recommend you do some research into your own dishwasher before taking this as verbatim.
 For most of us living in shared housing, we’re renting and are at the mercy of our landlords to provide good quality white goods.

 #4 Use a Washing Up Bowl

-If you don’t have a dishwasher, you can still save some money on our water bills.
+If you don’t have a dishwasher, you can still save some money on your water bills.
 Instead of washing your dishes under a running tap, committing to filling a washing up bowl of warm soapy water instead.

 This simple change will save you a minimum of £25 per year.
-It’s not going to make you a millionaire overnight but along with all these other hacks you’ll save a bucket load over the year.
+It’s not going to make you a millionaire overnight but along with all these other hacks, you’ll save a bucket load over the year.

 #5 Take shorter showers

 The average shower lasts for about 8 minutes and uses 64 litres of water.
-While this is considerably less than a bath which uses 90 liters of water, it still offers house shares a great opportunity to cut down and save money on your water bills.
+While this is considerably less than a bath which uses 90 litres of water, it still offers house shares a great opportunity to cut down and save money on your water bills.